kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 ### Goals

-- Introduce an ability to allocating on-demand shared devices via DRA.
+- Introduce an ability to allocating shared devices via DRA to more than one pods.
   This should cover the use cases of macvlan or ipvlan in a DRA driver for CNI and virtual accelerator devices with on-demand memory fraction.
-- Enhance a capability of secondary networks to dynamically allocate secondary networks based on present availabilities such as bandwidth.
+- Enhance a capability of secondary networks to dynamically allocate secondary networks based on present capacities such as bandwidth.
 - Enable capacity field to be consumable.

 ### Non-Goals

 - Define driver-specific attributes and configs (such as CNI parameter config).
 - Support network security policy.
 - Support an aggregated resource consumption request.
   By default, the shared device can be allocated once for each pod's allocation.
   However, a user may want an aggrated ammount of resources which can come from a single or multiple shared device.
   This is related to [the comment about `distinctAttributes`](https://github.com/kubernetes/enhancements/pull/5104#discussion_r1943835445).
-- Support refined capacity consumption such as predefined blocks and minimum and maximum amount.

 ## Proposal